jtganulin/jtganulin.github.io/README.md

 ## Libraries and Dependencies
 - React Router
-- FontAwesome library for React
+- FontAwesome library for React for skill icons
 - hoofd for dynamically setting document meta tags
-- pure-react-carousel
+- pure-react-carousel for project image carousels
-- GSAP
+- GSAP for animation

 ## Features
-- Single page application
-- Responsive design
 - Information about me and my work
 - Links to my resume and social media
 - Details on my projects and links to their repositories
-- Carousels for project images
+- Responsive design
 - Dark and light modes that follow system settings